RedAndBlueEraser/image-transform-context-menu/README.md

 ### Firefox

-Download the signed extension package `image-transform-context-menu.xpi` from the Releases section, or compile it yourself using the Build instructions.
+Download the signed extension package `image-transform-context-menu.xpi` from [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/image-video-transform/), the [Releases section](../../releases/latest), or compile it yourself using the Build instructions.

 Install the extension permanently at `about:addons` or test the extension temporarily at `about:debugging#/runtime/this-firefox`.